-The loan portfolio increased to \$85.2 million (2017: \$82.4 million).
-The increase is due to additional School funding, primarily related to Stage 2 construction of The Anglican School Googong, a Diocesan facility for the Redress scheme and funding through the Master Asset Finance Facility (MAFF).
+The loan portfolio increased slightly to \$85.4 million (2017: \$85.2 million).
+The increase is due to additional School funding, a Diocesan facility for the Redress scheme and funding through the Master Asset Finance Facility (MAFF).

-All loan applications are approved by the Board after a comprehensive analysis of the application.
+All loan applications are approved by the Board after a comprehensive review of the application.
 In addition to the application process, the AIDF regularly reviews the loan portfolio and the financial performance of Agencies/Schools and individual borrowers.
-The following table outlines the categories and total values of the loan portfolio: